 In this week's edition, we lead with a new World Bank report on the impact of road accidents worldwide.
 Each Friday, we share a selection of global health Tweets, infographics, blog posts, videos and other content of note.
 For more, follow us @worldbankhealth.

-This week, our Global Health Weekly Links features World TB Day and the end of polio in India.
 Each Friday, we share a selection of global health Tweets, infographics, stories, blog posts, videos and other content of note.
 For more, follow us @worldbankhealth.

 « On ne mange pas un bonbon avec son papier ».
 C’est ainsi que de jeunes Sud-Africains justifient leur refus de porter un préservatif.
 Malgré les risques élevés d’infection par le VIH, que personne n’ignore ou presque.
 Une étude récente (a) de la Banque mondiale a ainsi constaté que le préservatif était souvent vécu par les hommes comme une atteinte à leur virilité et que les femmes n’osaient pas insister.